dchbx/dchbx.github.io/docs/architecture.md

 | API | Resources - Requests and Events, functions |

-The ACApi is designed to be an abstraction layer providing stable mechanisms for these functional components to interact and communicate, even in potential multi-tenant situations.  <Figure 1. below illustrates the District of Columbia HBX (DCAS and DCAS Infrastructure) and Potential Partner (Tenant Systems).
-The Tenant Systems components plugged into the OpenHBX representing the functional components, using the ACApi.>
+The ACApi is designed to be an abstraction layer providing stable mechanisms for these functional components to interact and communicate, even in potential multi-tenant situations.

 ![ACApi Architecture](/assets/hapi_architecture.png)
 **Figure 1.
 DCHBX (HealthLink) Architecture**